-To the Board of Directors Kentucky League of Cities Funding Trust
+To the Board of Trustees Kentucky League of Cities Funding Trust

-We have audited the accompanying statements of financial position of the Trust Estate of the City of Fort Mitchell, Kentucky, Kentucky League of Cities Funding Trust Lease Program Revenue Bonds, Variable Rate 2002 Series A, as of June 30, 2009 and 2008, and the related statements of activities and changes in net assets and cash flows for the years then ended.
-These financial statements are the responsibility of the Kentucky League of Cities.
+We have audited the accompanying statements of financial position of the Trust Estate of the City of Fort Mitchell, Kentucky, Kentucky League of Cities Funding Trust Lease Program Revenue Bonds, Variable Rate 2002 Series A, as of June 30, 2010 and 2009, and the related statements of activities and changes in net assets and cash flows for the years then ended.
+These financial statements are the responsibility of the Kentucky League of Cities Funding Trust.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Funding Trust's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-As further explained in Note L to the financial statements, the Trust Estate records a participant's share of issuance costs to originate a lease as income in the accompanying statements of activities and changes in net assets in the year the lease is closed.
-In our opinion, these costs should be capitalized and amortized over the life of the lease using the effective interest method in order to conform to accounting principles generally accepted in the United States of America.
+As further explained in Note L to the financial statements, the Funding Trust records a participant's share of issuance costs to originate a lease as income in the accompanying statements of activities and changes in net assets in the year the lease is closed.
+In our opinion, these costs should be deferred and amortized to income over the life of the lease using the effective interest method in order to conform to accounting principles generally accepted in the United States of America.

-In our opinion, except for the effects of not capitalizing and amortizing participants' share of issuance costs, the financial statements referred to above present fairly, in all material respects, the financial position of the Trust Estate of the City of Fort Mitchell, Kentucky, Kentucky League of Cities Funding Trust Lease Program Revenue Bonds, Variable Rate 2002 Series A as of June 30, 2009 and 2008 and the results of its activities and changes in net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of not deferring and amortizing to income participants' share of issuance costs, the financial statements referred to above present fairly, in all material respects, the financial position of the Trust Estate of the City of Fort Mitchell, Kentucky, Kentucky League of Cities Funding Trust Lease Program Revenue Bonds, Variable Rate 2002 Series A as of June 30, 2010 and 2009 and the results of its activities and changes in net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.